We want to continue with consideration of audience members with specific needs and content design.

 - Using MS Word

-Whilst there are many services, assistive technologies and Apps available to assist people living with colour blindness, we cannot list everything here and you may already be using different Apps and technologies.
+Whilst there are many services, assistive technologies and Apps available to assist people living with dyslexia, we cannot list everything here.
 There are some great resources which you can access at AT Hive which are broken down into specific categories.

 We hope you have enjoyed this blog post and it helps you become more aware of the needs of audience members when creating content and other technologies available as well.

-In our next blog post, we will be looking at audience members living with dyslexia.
+In our next blog post, we will be looking at audience members living with sensory issues.